A freezing cold garage during the winter is a given for many homeowners in North America.

 Don’t forget insulation for your garage door

-A new floor coating makes melted ice and slush easier to handle
+A new floor coating makes ice and snow easier to handle

 A new polyaspartic garage floor coating makes cleaning up after your vehicles in the wintertime a breeze.
 Our Floortex™ floor coating provides a beautiful, smooth surface that’s durable and highly resistant to chemicals, such as road salt.
 A quick mopping or a few squeegee strokes will make slush and melted snow on your garage floor disappear.

-Promote better warm airflow in your garage by decluttering
+Get better airflow in your garage by decluttering

 When it comes to garage heating ideas and solutions, trust the experts at Garage Living.
 Book your free consultation with us now so you can enjoy the comforts provided by garage heating this fall and winter!